 Removing Wrinkles and Stains

-Cleaning a stain out of your ties is never fun, nor is it easy.
-As much as we could stress the importance of exercising caution when wearing a tie, accidents do happen.
-If you do get a stain on your tie, act as quickly as possible.
-Blot the stain on your tie with a cloth immediately–never try to rub it out, though, as that will only make it worse.
-If the stain is water-soluble, use seltzer water, club soda, or tonic on the tie as you are blotting.
+Cleaning a stain from a tie is neither fun nor easy.
+Our first advice would be to exercise caution when wearing a tie to avoid accidents in the first place.
+If you do get a stain, act as quickly as possible.
+Blot the stain on your tie with a cloth immediately — never try to rub it out, though, as that will make the stain harder to remove.
+If the stain is water-soluble, use seltzer water or club soda on the tie as you are blotting.
 If the stain is oil-based, apply talcum powder or cornstarch immediately to lift the stain off the tie.
 Let the powder sit for a few hours and then brush it off and clean with a soft cloth.
 Depending on the stain, you may need to repeat this process one or two more times to completely lift the stain.
-If you have tried all of these steps and the pesky stain is still hanging around, then take it to the dry cleaner’s.
+If you have tried all of these steps and the pesky stain is still hanging around, then take it to the dry cleaners.
 Be sure to specifically ask that they do not press your ties, which can cause their rolled edges to flatten and lose shape.

 Packing Ties For Travel

-When properly cared for, a good tie can last a lifetime.
-Follow these steps, take all the necessary precautions, and your ties (and you!) will be looking good for years to come.
+When properly cared for, a quality necktie can last a lifetime.
+Follow these steps, take all the necessary precautions, and you’ll be looking your best for years to come.